 After the chopping, I divide the combination into portions and store them for up to a week in the refrigerator or months in the freezer.
 It conveniently saves time and money and keeps my eyes from watering like a whale!

-For storing in the freezer, I find using this vacuum sealer machine is the way to go.
-It removes the air and seals the bags saving them from freezer burn.
-These bags stack nicely in my freezer conveniently.
+I find that this vacuum sealer machine is the best option for storing in the freezer.
+It removes the air and seals the bags, saving them from freezer burn.
+These flattened bags stack nicely in my freezer, so I can store them conveniently.

-Now there's less hesitation when cooking with chopped vegetables.
-I just go into the kitchen, grab a bag and start cooking.
+Now, there's less hesitation when cooking with chopped vegetables.
+I just go into the kitchen, grab a bag, and cook.

-Here are some delicious suggestions to cook with the Creole Seasoning Blend Recipe.
+Here are some delicious suggestions for cooking with the Creole Seasoning Blend Recipe.

-A large batch of fresh-cut vegetables prepared ahead of time to cook with your favorite dishes.
+A large batch of fresh-cut vegetables prepared ahead of time to cook with in your favorite savory dishes.

 - Total Time: 15 minutes